pulp/plugin_template/README.md

   noissue_marker        A string that is used to mark a commit as not attached to an issue.

-  single_commit_check   Runs a job to check whether a PR contains a single commit or not.

   stalebot              A boolean that indicates whether to use stalebot or not.

   stalebot_days_until_stale